kkanika27/kkanika27/README.md

 - 🌱 I’m currently learning Deep learning and Big Data.

-- ❓ Ask me about anything related to Marketing Analytics, Machine Learning and related technologies
+- ❓ Ask me about anything related to Marketing Analytics, Machine Learning and other related technologies

 - ⚡ Fun fact: I love cats and dogs